Wheatbix/PRCount/README.md

 A lightweight monitoring widget that allows you to have a quick reference from your TFS dashboard of any outstanding pull requests for a selected repository.

 ## Features
+- Custom title text.
 - Selection of background and text colors.
-- Custom title text.
-- Clickable tiles that will open the respoecite pull request interface of the selected repository.
+- The dashboard widget is clickable and will navigate to the respective pull request interface.

 ### License
 - MIT